itsjzt/utility-CSS/docs/classes-cheatsheet.md

 - `-bd` for giving border.

+- `-no-bd` remove borders from element, like in buttons.

+- `-inline` make the element inline block.

+- `-block` make the element block level.

 - `-fill` for making element width 100 percent.

+- `-hide` hide the element.

 **Grid System**
 > Use it to make a grid system in your website.